Harivaṃśa: Editions

 The Harivamśa is available in three editions.
 The vulgate text of the Harivamśa has total 271 adhyāyas (chapters), divided into three parvas, Harivaṃśa parva (55 chapters), Viṣṇu parva (81 chapters) and Bhaviṣya parva (135 chapters).
 The traditional edition contains 12000 shlokas (verses) 2 sub-parvas, the Harivamsa Parva (187 chapters) and the Bhavishya Parva (48 chapters) with a total of 235 chapters.
 The Critical Edition or CE (1969–71, Ed.
-P.L.Vaidya) is around a third (118 chapters in 6073 slokas) of this vulgate edition.
+P.L.
+Vaidya), estimated to be c.
+300 Common Era by Vaidya, is around a third (118 chapters in 6073 slokas) of this vulgate edition.
 Like the vulgate, the chapters in the CE are divided into three parvas, Harivaṃśa parva (chapters 1-45), Viṣṇu parva (chapters 46-113) and Bhaviṣya parva (chapters 114 -118).
 Vaidya suggests that even the CE represents an expanded text and proposes that the oldest form of Harivamśa probably began with chapter 20 (which is where Agni Purana 12 places its start) and must have ended with chapter 98 of his text.

 Translations

 The Harivamsa has been translated in many Indian vernacular languages; The vulgate version containing 3 books and 271 chapters has not been translated into English yet.
-The only English translation of the traditional version (2 sub-parvas (Harivamsa parva - 187 chapters and Bhavishya parva - 48 chapters, a total of 235 chapters) is by Manmatha Nath Dutt in 1897 and it is in the public domain.
-The critical edition has been translated into English twice so far. once in 2016 by Bibek Debroy and by Simon Brodbeck in 2019); French (M. A. Langlois, 1834–35); and other languages.
+The only English translation of the traditional version containing 3 sub-parvas—Harivamsa parva (55 chapters), Vrishnu parva (131 chapters), and Bhavishya parva (49 chapters) for a total of 235 chapters—is by Manmatha Nath Dutt in 1897 and it is in the public domain.
+The critical edition has been translated into English twice so far, once in 2016 by the late economist Bibek Debroy and in 2019 by Simon Brodbeck.

+It has been translated into French by M. A. Langlois, 1834–35.